 3. Plug and Process Loads

 In addition to fossil fuel-generated energy consumption used for building-related functions such as lighting, HVAC, and envelope, equipment related to the use that occurs within the building also consumes fossil fuel-generated energy.
 This includes plug loads such as office equipment, personal computers, cash registers, and other such equipment that are typical to buildings.
 However, some building types also house process loads that are very energy-intensive relative to other building-related energy use.

 In the NOPR, DOE acknowledged that inclusion of plug and process loads in the methodology may make it more difficult to achieve the mandated fossil fuel-generated energy consumption reductions.
-DOE noted that all building energy consumption, including plug and process load consumption, is included in the baseline CBECS and RECS data and, therefore, subject to the fossil fuel reductions.
+DOE noted that all building energy consumption, including plug and process load consumption, is included in the baseline CBECS and RECS data and, therefore, proposed that plug and process loads would be subject to the fossil fuel reductions.

-DOE requested comments on how the proposed rule could be designed such that the assumptions used in the whole building simulations would accurately reflect the final building design and the operation, including plug and process loads.
+DOE requested comments on how the proposed rule could be designed such that the assumptions used in the whole building simulations would accurately reflect the final building design and operation, including plug and process loads.
 75 FR 63410.
-In today’s rule, DOE clarifies that CBECS does not include building types with energy use dominated by process loads.
+In this SNOPR, DOE clarifies that CBECS does not include building types with energy use dominated by process loads.

 Several comments were submitted relating to plug and process loads.
 Most comments received on plug and process loads expressed concerns about including process loads in the fossil fuel-generated energy consumption baselines, with particular concern about including energy-intensive process loads.
 EEI, DHHS-IHS-OEHE, DOD-AF, ASHRAE 100, and AGA commented that process or plug and process loads should not be included in the calculations since these loads do not directly represent the building design attributions.
 (EEI, No. 10 at p.
 6; DHHS, No. 24 at p.
 4; DOD-AF, No. 25C at p.
 5; ASHRAE, No. 8 at p.
 2; AGA, No. 16 at p.
 4)